 A well-defined target audience is the foundation of your email marketing strategy.
 If you cast your net too wide you risk missing out on creating deeper, meaningful relationships with the people who are most interested in your products or services.

-Email campaign optimization is a journey, not a destination.
+Email performance optimization is a journey, not a destination.
 Making small adjustments and testing them over time is the best route to take when working to improve your metrics.
-There’s no need to flip your strategy on its head all at once.
-If you make too many changes in the beginning, it’ll be harder to tracker whether or not your changes are helping.
+There’s no need to flip your digital marketing strategy on its head all at once.
+If you make too many changes in the beginning, it’ll be harder to track whether or not your changes are helping.

 Test small changes at a time, and enjoy the ride. 🚗